rasmusbruckner/all_in/README.md

 This package contains useful utilities for plotting in Python and general utilities relevant to multiple projects.

+⚠️ This is an early-stage version of all_in.
+Expect ongoing development and improvements.
+Contributions and feedback are welcome!

 ## Questions?

 For questions, please get in touch with me: [rasmusb@zedat.fu-berlin.de](rasmusb@zedat.fu-berlin.de)